 Please read my blog – Fiscal austerity – the newest fallacy of composition – for more discussion on this point.

 I agree with Lachman that “one year after the European Union and IMF’s $150bn loan package, the Greek adjustment programme is not working”.

 At the heart of the IMF’s failures to date in Greece was the prescription of a policy approach that had little chance of success within the constraints of a fixed exchange rate system that precludes devaluation as a means to promote export growth, which is an offset to radical fiscal policy tightening.

 Even with a flexible exchange rate, the Greek economy would not be able to withstand the extent of discretionary fiscal tightening that is going on.
 But in saying that, a flexible exchange rate would have been beneficial.

 But then if you are going to advocate a flexible exchange rate you are endorsing an exit from the EMU which then changes the way we think of Greece altogether.
 Then the so-called “government funding problems” evaporate into thin air.
+Governments can rearrange the never-ending increase in the prices.
 The Greek government could ignore the ECB and the private bond markets and introduce public employment programs immediately.